-19. In terms of the Council's Scheme of Delegation (Annex 3(d)), the sheer amount of objections to proposals is not the main determinant of an application being referred to their Planning Committee for consideration.
+In terms of the Council's Scheme of Delegation (Annex 3(d)), the sheer amount of objections to proposals is not the main determinant of an application being referred to their Planning Committee for consideration.
 The Director has stated that strategic and new policy issues are more relevant to distinguishing whether an application should be determined by members.
+Despite the Director's erroneous statement at paragraph 14, the Chair of the Village Association and others did submit letters of objection and these were in my view adequately summarised in the officer recommendation preview.
+Mr C's letter of 6 June 2006 was out of time as a representation.
+Had his intention been that, a councillor request that the application be taken from the Committee Expedited List (Annex 3(d)), then the principal letter should have been sent to an East Lothian councillor rather than to the MSP.
 The timely letters of objection were in my view appropriately considered in the officer recommendation review.
-The system clearly allowed for a member to request that the applications be placed before the Council's Planning Committee for determination.
-I see no demonstrable administrative failure in this not happening.
+The system clearly allowed for a member to request that the applications be placed before the Council's Planning Committee for determination. demonstrable administrative failure in this not happening.
 I do not uphold this complaint.